How Much to Install a New Tub: Bathtub Installation Cost Breakdown & Tips

 A bathtub installation involves plumbing connections, waterproofing, and often structural considerations, any of which can lead to serious water damage, mold, or code violations if done incorrectly.
 Even a small mistake in sealing or leveling can result in leaks that go unnoticed for months, quietly damaging your subfloor and the rooms below.

-In short, the money saved on tub installation labor rarely justifies the potential expense of fixing problems down the line.
+The money saved on labor rarely justifies the risk.
 If budget is a concern, focus on the cost-saving strategies above and invest in a qualified contractor who will get the job done right the first time.

 Cost-saving alternatives to tub replacements